BlueBrain/circuit-build/doc/source/tutorial.rst

 At this point the circuit is partially complete and should be readable by `BluePy <https://bbpcode.epfl.ch/documentation/bluepy-0.13.5/index.html>`_ for analysis not involving connectome.
-There are also some intermediate partial MVD3 files:
+There are also some intermediate partial Sonata files:

 ::